 Shearling is the shepherd's coat that's traditional to many eastern European and Asian countries from Hungary to Afghanistan.
 These coats are often embroidered on the suede side, and the fur side may have longer hair.
 A shearling jacket is also "traditional" jackets for western cowboys and ranchers.
 Until not long ago, shearling was considered heavy.
 However, better tanning methods have made the finest-quality shearling much lighter, heralding their arrival on the fashion scene.

-Origin: New Zealand and Australia
+Origin: Typically Spain, New Zealand, or Australia

 Wild or Ranch Raised: Ranch Raised